omarreis/NassauSt/BrentPriceInGoogleSheets.md

       celulaHora  = "I8";     // query time cell
       celulaTeste = "J8";     // error message cell

-Change cell locations and spread sheet name as needed.
+Edit cell locations and spreadsheet name as needed ( on the trigger Javascript code below ) .
-On the speadsheet, select from menu:
+On the Google speadsheet, select from menu:

-> Extensions > App script
+    > Extensions > Apps script

 This will open the Google Javascript editor.

-type code (JavaScript):
+type code below (or copy-paste):

     // TriggerUpdateBrent() code for time trigger (each 30 minutes) function TriggerUpdateBrent() {